michelelaporta/hydra/README.md

 To configure some parameters of the application change `utils/config.js`

-ds18x20 sensors are hardcoded in index.js
+ds18x20 sensors serials are hardcoded in index.js

 ## Start application ##